Muth-and-Company/clone/README.md

 # Drive Cloning Script

 This script clones a source drive to a destination drive, resizes the main partition, and adjusts the NTFS filesystem to fit the resized partition.
-It is designed for use with NTFS-formatted drives.
+It is designed for use with GPT-labeled, NTFS-formatted drives.

 ---